ricbencar/shallow-water-waves/README.md

 ### Compilation Instructions:

-  To compile this application using g++ on a Windows system, use a command similar to the following:
+  To compile this application using g++ on a Windows system, you can use this command:

 ```sh
 g++ -O2 -Wall -municode shallow-water-waves_gui.cpp -o shallow-water-waves_gui \